Health, Physical Therapy, Pickleball, Tennis

 In the last article we talked about the anatomy of the foot, functionally how this helps to absorb shock and what the role of the plantar fascia is.
 This time, we will look at plantar fasciitis and how we can prevent and treat.

 Plantar fasciitis also has a common pain pattern.
 It is usually worse first thing in the morning when you go to step on it for the first time in the AM.
 As you sleep with your feet up and off the floor, swelling will accumulate in the area.
-Often when you go to step down first thing in the AM is when you get that sharp shooting pain.
+Often, when you go to step down, the first thing in the AM is when you get that sharp shooting pain.
 Plantar fasciitis is also progressive during the day.
 As you stand and move around in the day, it may go from a 1-2/10 in the AM to 6-7/10 pain at night.
-This makes sense since it is on the bottom of the foot and having to absorb a lot of stress during the day.
+This makes sense since it is on the bottom of the foot and has to absorb a lot of stress during the day.

-Some of the best preventative techniques are:
+Some of the best preventative techniques for plantar fasciitis

 • Stretch as per above – these stretches should be held for 30-45 second each and NOT bounced.
 Hold at the end range of motion in a static stretch. – this will keep the tissue pliable and allow it to absorb more force without becoming irritated.

-Intrinsic strengthening is something we do a lot in physical therapy when someone presents with plantar fasciitis.
-One of the easiest ways to do this is to take a towel and place it on the ground.
 Place your foot on top of the towel and scrunch up the towel using your toes.
 This should be done with high reps (20-30 reps) or for an extended period of time (1-2 min).
 This can be progressed to doing this in standing.
-On a mat (like a wrestling mat) you can raise up on your toes slowly and let back down slowly.
-Then raise your toes off the mat coming back onto your heels.
-Return to starting position slowly then scrunch your toes into the mat.
-You can repeat that sequence 2-4 times for 20-30 reps per set or do for time.
+On a mat (like a wrestling mat), you can raise up on your toes slowly and let back down slowly.
+Then, raise your toes off the mat, coming back onto your heels.
+Return to the starting position slowly, then scrunch your toes into the mat.
+You can repeat that sequence 2-4 times for 20-30 reps per set or do it for a time.

 One of the most common treatments we do is icing.
 Three techniques that I find very beneficial from the least aggressive to the more aggressive: